Virginia Republicans Divided On Medicaid Expansion

 "An adult who does not have children can have zero income — can be totally impoverished — and they cannot get Medicaid," says Jill Hanken with the Virginia Poverty Law Center.

-And family of three with a total income of about $10,000 doesn't qualify for Medicaid, she says.
+And a family of three with a total income of about $10,000 doesn't qualify for Medicaid, she says.

-"It's hard to explain to them that they don't have a choice: they're not eligible for Medicaid," she says, and and they're not eligible for subsidies for insurance on the exchange, so health insurance is out of reach.
+"It's hard to explain to them that they don't have a choice, they're not eligible for Medicaid," she says, and they're not eligible for subsidies for insurance on the exchange, so health insurance is out of reach.
 "And the reason is because Virginia hasn't expanded Medicaid," she says.

 The special session begins April 11.
 The state needs a budget agreement by June 30 to prevent a government shutdown.